LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 9 - Edit profile page.md

 # Lesson 9 - Edit profile page

-Let's continue work on client by implementing more user features.
-In this lesson we will cover how to create user profile form to update name and email.
+Let's continue working on the client by implementing more useful features.
+In this lesson, we will cover how to create a user profile form to update your name and email.

 ![Update profile](assets/edit-profile.png)